nicoleyimessier/ofxProjectionApp/README.md

 6. Press F3 to reduce the number of vertical control points
 7. Press F4 to increase the number of vertical control points
 8. To move a control point, click on it and it will turn green.
 Note that you can activate multiple control points to move at once.
-9. To unselect a control point, click on it while holding shift down.
+9. To unselect a control point, click on it while holding shift.

  ![test](https://github.com/nicoleyimessier/ofxProjectionApp/blob/master/Documentation/SoftwareImages/ControlPoint.png)